reactphp/promise/README.md

 The `resolve` and `reject` methods control the state of the deferred.

-The `notify` method is for progress notification.
+The deprecated `notify` method is for progress notification.

 The constructor of the `Deferred` accepts an optional `$canceller` argument.
 See [Promise](#promise-2) for more information.